jojozhuang/jojozhuang.github.io/_portfolio/game-store-react.md

 category: web
 ---

-> A web app to manage products, built with React and Redux.
+> A web app for managing products, built with React/Redux and RESTful API.

-## 1. ReactJS
+## 1. Function
-[ReactJS](https://reactjs.org/) is a front-end library developed by Facebook.
-It is used for handling the view layer for web and mobile apps.
-ReactJS allows us to create reusable UI components.
-It uses the virtual DOM to track the state of the actual DOM, only re-rendering discrete sections of the DOM as changes to application state dictate.
+This application is used to manage products.
+It implements all CRUD operations.
+Below are the available features.
+* Product List - Show all products in a list with Edit and Delete button.
+* Product Management - Create, update and delete product.
+* Image Upload - Set image for product and upload to server.
+* Dynamic Data - All data is fetched from backend RESTful services.

 ## 2. Demo
 Four available demos: